 The first thing that is expected is to cut down on sweets.
-From indulging in sweets and samosas thrice a week, the newly diagnosed and highly motivated person chooses to cut down on sugars drastically, often leading to severe attacks of hypoglycaemia, which in turn leads to a phase of dieting alternating with bingeing.
-This yo-yo effect causes a lot of damage to your carbohydrate metabolism, hastens the onset of diabetic complications and increases the risk of hospitalisation.
+From indulging in sweets and samosas thrice a week, the newly diagnosed and highly motivated person chooses to cut down on sugars drastically, often leading to severe attacks of hypoglycemia, which in turn leads to a phase of dieting alternating with bingeing.
+This yo-yo effect causes a lot of damage to your carbohydrate metabolism, hastens the onset of diabetic complications and increases the risk of hospitalization.
 It also has a very de-motivating effect on the patient, leading to non-compliance with the diabetic diet and treatment.

 Instead, a sensible meal plan formed by consulting your doctor and a qualified nutritionist will show much better results and will be easier to adhere to over the years.